gondwanasoft/c5-doc-team/README.md

 This document originated from discussions between mrkdilkington and I.
 It also incorporates related ideas made by others subsequently.

+The [original document](https://docs.google.com/document/d/15Vb7oeSGlvB2NwZLWe3dLpkW-4LYOKNYnMdlxYqLW0U/edit) from which this has been extracted also contains a slightly theoretical introduction/overview, and addresses other forms of support (management of bugs, enhanhancements, help and promotion).

 ## Next Steps

 To get any traction, this document would need to be hosted under a Portland Labs' official c5 github account (perhaps like [this](https://github.com/buttress/concrete5_codestyle_wg)).